 We have a range of products available that will suit your needs, so click here to create your own scheme.

-Since 1st May 2015 anyone over 34 who buys health insurance will pay a loading on top of the price of their policy for life.
+Since 1st May 2015 anyone over 34 who buys health insurance will pay a loading on top of the price of their policy.
 So if you are over the age of 34, or your 35th birthday is approaching, then you should act now, as, the older you are taking out insurance, the more you are going to have to pay.

 Each year over the age of 34 that you put it off will cost you 2% more.
 Not a situation you want to be in is it?
 This cost will really add up.

-For example, if you take out a policy for €800 and you are 44 years old, you pay an extra 10% a year for your health insurance for life, or an additional €80, every year, based on that premium.
+For example, if you take out a policy for €800 and you are 44 years old, you pay an extra 10% a year (for max 10 years) for your health insurance, or an additional €80, every year, based on that premium.

 What you need to remember is that having health insurance is important to protect you and your family against the unexpected.
 Should you join Laya Healthcare, you will have peace of mind knowing that you’ll have quicker access to the best level of care, and depending on the policy you buy, you could also get money back against everyday medical expenses such as GP costs.
 So that’s money in your pocket at the end of the year.
 We also offer really good screening benefits to make sure anything that does go wrong is caught at the earliest possible time.
 Find out more on www.layahealthcare.ie .